 The conversation every woman should have with their daughters

 Research by the McGrath Foundation has found that less than a quarter of all women surveyed had had a conversation with their mothers about their breast health.
-This Mothers’ day, they’re on a mission to start spreading moments that matter between women and their daughters.
+Now they’re on a mission to start spreading moments that matter between women and their daughters.

 Breasts can be a sensitive topic, but when it comes to self-examination, breast health and breast changes, it’s a conversation that shouldn’t be ignored.